AdobeDocs/developers-animatesdk-docs/FLfile_object/FLfile2.md

 else {
 alert( fileURI + " does not exist.");
 }
 The following example checks to see if a required configuration file exists in the MyApplication folder.
-If the file doesn’t exist, it is created. var configFile = "file:///C\|/MyApplication/config.ini"; if (!FLfile.exists(configFile)) {
+If the file doesnâ€™t exist, it is created. var configFile = "file:///C\|/MyApplication/config.ini"; if (!FLfile.exists(configFile)) {
 FLfile.write(configFile,"");
 }